 This is no ordinary banana bread!
 The flavors of browned butter, sweet bananas, a tantalizing maple glaze and toasted pecans come together to make the best gluten free banana bread you’ve ever tasted.

-Banana bread is a classic.
+Gluten free banana bread is an easy adaptation of one of my favorite classic recipes.
 I fondly remember waiting impatiently for the loaf to cool after smelling its tantalizing aroma for nearly an hour as it baked.
 My mom was a make-it-from-scratch kind of lady.
 She made everything from pizza crusts, to homemade bread, to banana bread and baked them often.

 I grew up eating real, homemade foods fresh out of the oven which is, perhaps, why I love creating dishes in my own kitchen now.
-It has become a great asset as I now have 2 kids on low sodium diets and a hubby with multiple food allergies.
-There aren’t a lot of pre-packaged foods that meet both those requirements, but that’s OK because homemade tastes better anyway!
+It has become a great asset as I now have 2 kids on low sodium diets and a husband and child with multiple food allergies.
+There aren’t a lot of pre-packaged foods that meet all those requirements, but that’s OK because homemade tastes better anyway!

 I don’t know about you, but I’m always looking for new recipes using over-ripe bananas.
 This is a fun twist on a traditional gluten free banana bread recipe, and I was a little surprised that all the kids love it just as much.
 Nuts (especially pecans) are often a turn-off for the littles, but even my kids’ friends who have been visiting when we’ve made a loaf have loved this bread!